Frequently Asked Questions

 Most cats will be euthyroid or temporarily hypothyroid when they leave the Feline Hyperthyroid Clinic after treatment.
 In a few cases it may take up to 90 days for the thyroid hormones to decline within normal limits.
 Should the total T4 be elevated at day 180 post radioactive iodine treatment, the cat will be considered a non-responder and a second treatment (with or without prior scintigraphy scan) will be required.

 It is possible for cats to be temporarily hypothyroid (based on low serum tT4 and high serum cTSH) up to 90 days post radioactive iodine treatment.
 In the absence of azotaemia or clinical signs (lethargy and severe weight gain) treatment is not necessary.
 However, if low serum tT4 and high cTSH are present 180 days post treatment, the cat has likely developed persistent hypothyroidism.
-In this case, irrespective of the occurrence of azotaemia or clinical signs, supplemental therapy with levothyroxine (0.07 mg/kg BID) is required long-term.
-Should azotaemia be present in association with low tT4 and high cTSH even before day 180-post radioactive iodine treatment, levothyroxine supplementation is also recommended.
+Depending on the presence/absence of azotaemia and clinical signs associated with hypothyrodisim, supplemental therapy with levothyroxine may be required long-term.